March Auditions Dates for the 2016 Season announced!

 Gretna Theatre casts locally and in New York City, and we cast both union and non-union.
-We are working under an Actors’ Equity Association Letter of Agreement referenced to a COST contract.
-Below is the casting information for the 2014 season.
-The following is a snapshot of our audition dates – details follow below:
+We are working under an Actors’ Equity Association Letter of Agreement referenced to a COST contract (pending).
+Below is the casting information for the 2016 season.
+The following is a snapshot of our auditions – Check back for changes:

 General Audition & Season Info:

 - Gretna Theatre hires Equity and Non-Equity Performers for its summer season.

 - Performers of all ethnic and racial backgrounds are encouraged to attend.